Sally Bercow: McAlpine affair

 After the 2 November 2012 broadcast of a BBC Two's Newsnight that linked an unnamed "senior Conservative" politician to sex abuse claims, Bercow hinted on her Twitter account at the name of Lord McAlpine, implying that he was a paedophile.

 McAlpine took legal action against Bercow and others and, in December 2012, Bercow's solicitors, Carter-Ruck, announced that they were defending her in a £50,000 libel lawsuit filed by McAlpine.
-On 24 May 2013, the High Court found that Sally Bercow's tweet was "libelous."
+On 24 May 2013, the High Court found that Sally Bercow's tweet was libellous.
 Following the ruling, she accepted a settlement with McAlpine's lawyers to pay an undisclosed sum as damages.

 Abducted schoolgirl controversy

 In a tweet of 18 November 2012, Bercow named the schoolgirl involved in an abduction case although the girl's identity was protected by a court order.
-Two days later Bercow's Twitter account was deleted after what were described as 'legal gaffes', but she returned to Twitter a week later.
+Two days later Bercow's Twitter account was deleted after what were described as legal gaffes, but she returned to Twitter a week later.